pavanreddy-ml/adversarial-lab/CONTRIBUTING.md

 The project follows a modular structure, where different submodules handle specific functionalities.
 Here are the main directories you will encounter:

 - **`core/`**: This submodule contains framework-specific code (currently TensorFlow and PyTorch).
 Any framework-specific logic should reside here.
-- **`attacks/`**: This submodule is framework-independent and should not contain any TensorFlow, PyTorch, JAX, or NumPy-specific logic.
+- **`attacks/`**: This submodule is framework-independent and should not contain any TensorFlow, PyTorch, JAX specific logic.
 If you need additional functionality for a specific framework, include it in the `core` submodule.

 ### Framework-Specific Code

 The project currently supports **TensorFlow** and **PyTorch**, and is designed to support **JAX** and **NumPy** in the future.
 If you're adding support for a specific framework or extending functionality:

 - Any **framework-specific code** must be added under the `core/` submodule.
-  - For example, if you're adding support for a new optimizer or loss function in TensorFlow or PyTorch, it must go under the `core/` module for the respective framework.
+  - For example, if you're adding support for a new optimizer or loss function in TensorFlow or PyTorch, it must go under the `core/` module..
 - The `attacks/` submodule must remain **completely framework-independent**.
 If an attack requires framework-specific features, abstract those features into the `core/` submodule.
 - If you're unsure where a piece of code should go, refer to existing patterns in the codebase, or ask for clarification in an issue or pull request.